 Work expectations naturally differ in each organization, but they normally touch on the following issues:

 In a traditional office, many of these expectations are probably left unspoken.
-It’s easier to figure out a company’s culture when you’re actually there.
-But when you’re managing employees remotely, many things that usually go unsaid need to be made explicit.
+It’s easier to figure out a company culture when you’re actually there.
+But in a remote work environment, many things that usually go unsaid need to be made explicit.

 4. Adjust Communication Strategies

-Lack of information and communication breakdown is a common problem among remote workers.
+Lack of information and communication breakdown are a common problem among remote workers.
 That’s why managers need to adjust communication strategies when leading a remote workforce.

 There are many non-verbal communication cues we take for granted.
 For instance, tone and hand gestures—without them, things can get lost in translation.
 It’s important to keep this in mind, especially when you’re giving feedback or constructive criticism.

 Apart from these, a lot of productive discussions can take place during unofficial in-office chats.
-To make up for the lack of face-to-face interactions, try to maximize other communication channels.
+To make up for the lack of face-to-face interaction, try to maximize other communication channels.